delhoume/Doublewidth/README.md

-it does not not work, the two input streams (that are identical but can be different if input images were different - I simplified the code) are correct, infgen gives a result, decode to normal output, but I CANNOT COMBINE THEM, either the adler32 values are bad because of indianness, or I messed up with pointer arithmetic, or I am dumb or whatever...
+it does not not work, the two input streams (that are identical but can be different if input images were different - I simplified the code) are correct, infgen gives a result, decode to normal output, but I CANNOT COMBINE THEM, either the adler32 values are bad because of indianness, or I messed up with pointer arithmetic, or I am dumb most likely) or whatever...
 The combined compressed output has always infgen give an error and  output TIFF is unreadable

 The code compiles on a Mac M1, with g++13, needs libtiff zlib lib(turbo)jpeg and liblzma, all installed using brew

-My use case is building a Mars image from  a mosaic of 90x44 images (47420x47420 1 byte pixels each) !
+My use case is building a Mars image from  a mosaic of 90x44 images (47420x47420 1 byte per pixel each) !

 https://murray-lab.caltech.edu/CTX/V01/tiles/